On the resolution of the sensitivity conjecture: Gotsman-Linial's result

 Let's denote $\Gamma(G) = \max(\Delta(G), \Delta(Q_n \setminus G))$.
 Gotsman and Linial proved the following remarkable equivalence that helps in proposing an upper bound for $d(f)$ in terms of $s(f)$: \begin{theorem} The following are equivalent for any function $h :\bN \rightarrow \bS$: \begin{enumerate} \item For any induced sub-graph G of $Q_n$ such that $|V(G)| \neq 2^{n-1},\, \Gamma(G) \geq h(n).$ \item For any Boolean function $f$, $h(d(f)) < s(f).$\end{enumerate}

 \begin{remark} In graph-theoretical terms: Suppose you have a partition of the hypercube graph $Q_n$ into sets $A$ and $B$ such that $|A| \neq |B|$, and let $G$ and $H$ be the induced sub-graphs of $A$ and $B$.
-Then, there is some constant $\alpha > 0$ such that there is a node of $A$ or $B$ with atleast $n^\alpha$ neighbours. \end{remark}
+Then, there is some constant $\alpha > 0$ such that there is a node of $A$ or $B$ with at least $n^\alpha$ neighbours. \end{remark}

 \begin{remark} Hao proved that given any subset $A$ of the vertices of a hypercube with $|A|>2^{n-1}$, the induced subgraph has a node of degree at least $\sqrt{n}$.
 Since either A or B in the G-L assumption has size greater than $2^{n-1}$, Hao's result proves the Sensitivity conjecture. \end{remark}